...

 No lies – I went through a sweaty, long phase of training after my release from the hospital.

-Surely, during the first 12 weeks, a nurse monitored my condition while training (riding bike).
+Surely, during the first 12 weeks, a nurse monitored my condition while training (riding a bike).

 That was the first time marathons came to me, even though for a completely different reason.

-Lost 20 pounds more, and that was nothing in comparison to what followed.
+Lost 20 pounds more, which was nothing compared to what followed.

 During all these years, I managed to lose 155 pounds.